 In contrast to the meticulous Long Island Serial Killer, the infamous Jack the Ripper in 19th century London was a classic “disorganized” killer and homicidal manic whose crimes were spontaneous and haphazard.
 He slashed his victims and left them in a heap where they died.

-Based on the principles of behavioral profiling, the unknown Long Island serial killer is most likely a white male in his 30s or 40s.
+Based on the principles of behavioral profiling, the unknown Long Island serial killer is most likely a white male in his late 30s or 40s.
 He is likely married or has a girlfriend.
 He is well educated, technologically adept, and well spoken.
 He may even be charming.
 He is financially secure, has a reliable job, and owns a car or truck.

 Although he does not currently live on or near Ocean Parkway on the South Shore of Long Island, he is intimately familiar with the area and may have once lived there.
 Most of all, he is careful and meticulous.
 He knows how to cover his tracks.

 Significantly, the unidentified killer may be transient and perhaps an annual summer visitor to the South Shore of New York.
 This is suggested by the fact that all of the identified sex worker victims, although they disappeared during different years, were reported missing between Memorial Day and Labor Day.

 Such a pattern is not really surprising.
 Two of the defining characteristics of organized, psychopathic serial killers are repetitious, compulsive or cyclical behavior, and the ability to blend back into their seemingly normal lives between killings.